Jonathan D. Ostry: Research and publication

 Ostry’s work covers various aspects of domestic and international macroeconomic policy, including exchange rate regimes, capital controls, fiscal space, and income inequality.
-He has written several books on international economic matters, most recently Taming the Tide of Capital Flows (MIT Press, 2017) and Confronting Inequality (Columbia University Press, 2018).
-He has published numerous articles in scholarly journals, such as the American Economic Review, the Economic Journal, the Journal of Monetary Economics, the Journal of International Economics, the Journal of Development Economics, among others.
+He has written several books on international economic matters, most recently Taming the Tide of Capital Flows (MIT Press, 2018) and Confronting Inequality (Columbia University Press, 2019).
+He has published numerous articles in scholarly journals, such as the American Economic Review, the Economic Journal, the IMF Economic Review, the Journal of Monetary Economics, the Journal of International Economics, the Journal of Development Economics, among others.
 His work has featured extensively in the press, including in The Economist, the Financial Times, The New York Times, The Wall Street Journal, The Guardian, The Independent, The Washington Post, Bloomberg, Business Week, Forbes, Time magazine, Les Échos, Fortune, BBC, CNBC, National Public Radio, Maclean's, and HBO's Last Week Tonight show.
 His work has been cited in remarks made by, among others, US President Barack Obama, Fed Chairman Ben Bernanke, US Council of Economic Advisers Chairman Jason Furman, and IMF Managing Director Christine Lagarde.

 Ostry is involved in efforts to raise awareness of inequality issues at the global level, including through his membership in the World Economic Forum's Global Agenda Councils on new growth models and inclusive growth, and through his writings on the impact of neoliberal policies, which have received widespread media attention.
 His work on inequality and debt sustainability is being used by credit rating agencies (S&P, Moody's) for their credit rating analysis.